 I will highlight more of these a bit later.
 For now I wish to share a bit from a recent article by George Monbiot with you, very telling and inspiring.

-Coronavirus shows us it’s time to rethink everything.
+COVID-19 and the lockdowns have reminded us that it’s time to rethink everything.
 Let's start with education

 ‘The pandemic is a tough lesson in the workings of the natural world – and proves how vital a knowledge of ecology really is.’